 This RFB seeks competitive bids from qualified contractors to perform the activities in the SOW specified herein.
 The SOW presented in this RFB was provided to the PADEP for review and comment.
-No response was received from the PADEP.
+A response was received from the PADEP related to the soil gas sampling efforts that were incorporated into the final version of the RFB.